Tesla (TSLA) Q3 2017 Results - Earnings Call Transcript

 Deepak Ahuja - Tesla, Inc.

-And then as we continue to achieve efficiencies and also work on that mix shift, which takes time, we will continue to see improvement and have full confidence in Model S and Model X gross margin.
+And then as we continue to achieve efficiencies and also work on that mix shift, which takes time, we will continue to see improvement, and have full confidence in Model S and Model X gross margin.

 Elon Reeve Musk - Tesla, Inc.